RyanQuey/mdf/pyMDF/README.md

 We are putting all our tests in `./unitTest`.

 We are also maintaining continuity by having tests inherit from our TestCase class.

+### What to add next
+* Go through existing test files (end in `*test.py`) and see if the run method has any tests that are commented out, and work on those
+* Go through existing mMdf tests and see if there are any test directories there that have not yet been replicated into pyMDF.
+Probably do them in the same order found in mMdf.

+# Mapping concepts from mMDF to pyMDF

+## FakeSingleton
+MDF classes that are singleton classes are mapped to Python classes that inherit from helpers/singleton.py.
+These are actually FakeSingletons, basically overwriting the __dict__ so that new objects share the same attributes.